kgdunn/pid-book/univariate-review/univariate-review.rst

 The usual approach for assessing if the difference between :math:`\overline{x}_B - \overline{x}_A` is significant follows this approach:

 	#.
-Assume the data for sample A and sample B are normally distributed (we can verify that as shown in the section on the normal distribution - using q-q plots)
+Assume the data for sample A and sample B have been independently sampled from their respective populations.
 	#.
 Assume the data for sample A and sample B have the same population variance, :math:`\sigma_A = \sigma_B = \sigma` (there is a test for this, see the next section)
 	#.
 Let the sample A have population mean :math:`\mu_A` and sample B have population mean :math:`\mu_B`
 	#.
 From the central limit theorem (this is where the assumption of independence of the samples within each group comes), we know that: